AVX-512: GFNI

-EVEX-encoded Galois field new instructions:
+GFNI is a standalone instruction set extension and can be enabled separately from AVX or AVX-512.
+Depending on whether AVX and AVX-512F support is indicated by the CPU, GFNI support enables legacy (SSE), VEX or EVEX-coded instructions operating on 128, 256 or 512-bit vectors.

+In cryptography, these instructions can be used to implement Rijndael-style S-boxes, such as those used in Camellia and ARIA.
+These instructions can also be used for bit manipulation in networking and signal processing.

 VPCLMULQDQ

 VPCLMULQDQ with AVX-512F adds an EVEX-encoded 512-bit version of the PCLMULQDQ instruction.
 With AVX-512VL, it adds EVEX-encoded 256- and 128-bit versions.
 VPCLMULQDQ alone (that is, on non-AVX512 CPUs) adds only VEX-encoded 256-bit version.
 (Availability of the VEX-encoded 128-bit version is indicated by different CPUID bits: PCLMULQDQ and AVX.)
 The wider than 128-bit variations of the instruction perform the same operation on each 128-bit portion of input registers, but they do not extend it to select quadwords from different 128-bit fields (the meaning of imm8 operand is the same: either low or high quadword of the 128-bit field is selected).

 VAES

 VEX- and EVEX-encoded AES instructions.
 The wider than 128-bit variations of the instruction perform the same operation on each 128-bit portion of input registers.
 The VEX versions can be used without AVX-512 support.